Investing in rental property with VA Loan is a tricky subject. There are many rules that dictate how a VA loan should be

 You can’t just buy a home and make it a rental property without living in it first.
 There is an occupancy rule I’ll be discussing.

-You can, however, buy a house at your current assignment using your VA benefit, live in it for a short period of time, turn it into a rental property when you leave, and buy a house at your next assignment with a VA loan repeating the entire process.
+You can, however, buy a house at your current assignment using your VA benefit, live in it, turn it into a rental property when you move away, and buy a house at your next location with a VA loan repeating the entire process.

-Another possibility for investing with a VA loan is buying a 2, 3, or 4-plex using your VA benefit and living in one of the units for a short period of time.
-When you move on to your next assignment, you’ll be able to turn the entire property into an rental property legally.
+Another possibility for real estate investing with a VA loan is buying a 2, 3, or 4-plex using your VA benefit and living in one of the units while renting the other units out.
+When you move on to your next assignment, you’ll be able to turn the entire property into a rental property legally.

 Let’s start digging into the details!